xLightsSequencer/xLights/README.txt

-   -- enh (keith)  Add a Shader download option for known good shaders -- enh (keith)  Add the ability to prevent some double midi events where the event is not using key on/off -- enh (keith)  Warn in check sequence if trying to use shaders on openGL less than v3 -- enh (keith)  Add the ability to control gravity in liquit effect -- enh (keith)  Allow xFade to work with multiple MIDI controllers at once -- bug (keith)  Bunch of changes to try to prevent crashes due to delayed rendering on the main thread -- bug (keith)  Try to detect and handle gracefully corrupt FSEQ files
+   -- enh (keith)  Add a Shader download option for known good shaders -- enh (keith)  Add the ability to prevent some double midi events where the event is not using key on/off -- enh (keith)  Warn in check sequence if trying to use shaders on openGL less than v3 -- enh (keith)  Add the ability to control gravity in liquid effect -- enh (keith)  Allow xFade to work with multiple MIDI controllers at once -- bug (keith)  Bunch of changes to try to prevent crashes due to delayed rendering on the main thread -- bug (keith)  Try to detect and handle gracefully corrupt FSEQ files